 - Start the day with a high-protein, high-fat breakfast; this is a big secret in the weight-loss industry as well.
 It will help you stabilize your sugar levels for the day.
 You won’t crash at 11am and won’t crave sugar and snacks during the day.
-A good starting point is to try smoothies, you can get a few recipes here.
+I’ve got a library of breakfast recipes here for you.

 - Reduce starch; again, this is sugar too, especially from potatoes, sweet potatoes, and processed food.

 b.
 Food Intolerances

 Do you see “gluten-free”, “dairy-free” etc. popping up at the health stores today?
 This is because many people get off the “big five” (gluten, dairy, corn, eggs and soy) and experience significant changes.
 To find the culprits, I always start off with an Elimination Diet (I teach how to do the Elimination Diet at this free workshop) and this produces clear, unbiased results.
 You can also get a food intolerance test (not allergy; it’s different) done but they are far from accurate.
 Gluten is an infamous food for contributing to thyroid conditions, and eliminating it is key.
 However, often times, you would need to cut out more than just gluten if you wish to shape your diet for thyroid fitness.